gabrielletirta/CS50-PyAndJS-30DaysChallenge/README.md

 #16/09/2023 Day12: I didn't touch the code for today as I was going out the whole day (but I watched CLAG video regarding Web API)

 #17/09/2023 Day13: I fixed I'm feeling lucky button, advanced search and google images code.
 Also, went to the State Library and did a deep research to get better understanding about GET Parameters, name (key-value).
 Now I can confidently say that I understand the difference between name and ID, URL Parameters (or known as Query Strings).
 OOT: Really enjoy studying at the library as it makes me focus so much!

+Please refer to CS50W-Django-practices repository for the rest of the records